Spectro-temporal unitary transformations for coherent modulation: design trade-offs and practical considerations: Practical limitations (System Tolerance to Fabrication Errors)

 Fig.~\ref{fig:phase_error} shows how the phase error $\psi$ reduces the overall SDR on an example RRC-shaped 16-QAM waveform with $\beta_2 L =T_s^2$, $B_{\textnormal{PM}}=$ 0.55~$f_s$, and varying number of stages, $N$.
 For these results, we assumed that every stage experiences the same phase delay, e.g. due to systematic fabrication error.
 In reality, it is unlikely that each stage would experience the same error but it is instructive for understanding the scale of the penalities associated with a fixed phase error.
 Furthermore, this fixed error on every stage is equivalent to a random error with standard deviation equal to the fixed error.

-Notwithstanding the impact of the number of stages on SDR, a higher number of stages generally increases the results in a larger SDR degradation as is clear in high phase error scenarios (e.g. $10^{-1}T_s$).
+Notwithstanding the impact of the number of stages on SDR, a higher number of stages generally results in a larger SDR degradation as is clear in high phase error scenarios (e.g. $10^{-1}T_s$).
 This is simply because the phase accuracy must be maintained across more stages.
-Disregarding this effect, the maximum allowed phase error increases as the target SDR does irrespective of the number of stages.
+For small phase errors however, this effect is small and the SDR is mostly defined simply by the phase error, irrespective of the number of stages.
 For example, to achieve an SDR of 25~dB a phase error of around $5\times10^{-3}~T_s$ is required.
 At 200~GBd ($T_s = 5$~ps), this represents a time delay of 25~fs which corresponds to a length of 7.5~um in free space, 3.41~um in lithium niobate ($n\approx2.2$) or 2.14~um in silicon ($n\approx3.5$).
 Achieving this accuracy of path length matching on a photonic integrated circuit is trivial, which typically have minimum feature sizes on the order of $\approx 100$~nm, and so no calibration would be required on a well designed and fabricated die.
 With these assumptions, a fabrication accuracy of around $\approx 100$~nm would not cause significant SDR degradation until the symbol rate reaches $>10$~TBd.
 In addition, the delay deviation due to fabrication variation in waveguide width is generally lower than 10 fs based on typical silicon foundry cross-wafer statistics\cite{siew2021review}.
+Besides optical path length mismatch, electrical timing skew may also cause the errors plotted in Fig.~\ref{fig:phase_error}, either in the RF chain to the modulators or from digital timing effects.
+As with any optical path length mismatch, a well designed chip or calibration routine should keep these errors negligible.